ruuvi/ruuvi.boards.c/README.md

 BSD-3

 # Changelog
+## 3.2.0
+No change, but bump version number for compatibility with ruuvi.firmware.c

+## 3.1.1
-## 3.1.1 Style fixes, rename files
+Style fixes, rename files

+## 3.1.0
-## 3.1.0 Clear Nordic BSP-specific defines out as well as some not-yet-implemented peripheral definitions
+Clear Nordic BSP-specific defines out as well as some not-yet-implemented peripheral definitions